 - Visit the Online Work-Study Orientation Presentation (Link will open in a new window)

-- Take the Work-Study Orientation Quiz (quiz results will be forwarded to the campus you select)
+- Complete the Work-Study Quiz (quiz results will be forwarded to the campus you select)